boldreports/bold-reports-kubernetes/helm/docs/pre-requisites.md

 If you need to configure Bold Reports with Istio,

-Step 1: Please update the Loadbalancer type to `istio` in values.yaml file.
+1. Please update the Loadbalancer type to `istio` in values.yaml file.

    ![Istio-Ingress](/helm/docs/images/istio-config.png)

-Step 2: [Install Istio ingress gateway](https://istio.io/latest/docs/setup/install/) in your cluster please refer to the corresponing reference links
+2. [Install Istio ingress gateway](https://istio.io/latest/docs/setup/install/) in your cluster please refer to the corresponing reference links

 <br/>
 <table>